JaviSFH/KMM-sample/README.md

 # Kotlin Multiplatform Mobile Sample

-This project pretends to be a research project to play around with Kotlin Multiplatform Mobile (KMM) and discover its benefits and drawbacks
+This project pretends to be a research project to play around with Kotlin Multiplatform Mobile (KMM) and discover its benefits and drawbacks.
+Read [this](https://javi-sfh.medium.com/a-first-glance-to-kotlin-multiplatform-mobile-kmm-cc27a25bf23f) Medium article if you want to know more about this project.

 # Project structure